Levani1111/Trivia/README.md

  add query selector all for correct add click event listener to correct
- once it is clicked do not allow it to seclect any other options? add querry selector all for incorrect add click event listener for incorrect once it is clicked do not let the user click any other options
+ once it is clicked do not allow it to seclect any other options add querry selector all for incorrect add click event listener for incorrect once it is clicked do not let the user click any other options